Quade Green: Maine Celtics (2021)

 After going undrafted in the 2021 NBA draft, Green signed on October 23, 2021, with the Maine Celtics of the NBA G League.
 He was waived on December 9.

 Lakeland Magic (2021)

 On December 21, 2021, the Lakeland Magic claimed Green from the G League available player pool and played two games for the team.

 Grand Rapids Gold (2021–2022)

 On December 30, 2021, Green was acquired by the Grand Rapids Gold of the NBA G League.

 Oklahoma City Blue (2022)

 On November 21, 2022, Green was acquired by the Oklahoma City Blue.
 On January 2, 2023, Green was waived.

-Centauros de Portuguesa (2023–present)
+Centauros de Portuguesa (2023–2024)

 On April 14, 2023, Green signed with Centauros de Portuguesa of the Venezuelan League.

 National team career

 Green was named to the 2017 USA Junior National Select Team that played in the 20th annual Nike Hoop Summit but was unable to play in the game due to injury.

 Green won a gold medal with USA Basketball at the 2016 FIBA Americas U18 Championship.
 Green averaged 4.6 points, 2.6 assists, and 1.8 rebounds in five games.

 Green participated in the 2016 USA Men's Junior National Team October minicamp.